If you’re 40 or older get a mammogram every year. It’s the best way to find breast cancer early.

 Breast cancer is the most commonly diagnosed cancer among American women, other than skin cancer.
 Having regular mammograms can lower the risk of dying from breast cancer.

-Numerous studies have clearly shown that getting a mammogram and a breast exam reduces the risk of dying from breast cancer.
-Breast cancers found during a mammogram are more likely to be smaller and still confined to the breast.
+Why Get Screened?
 Finding breast cancer early (called early detection) can improve the chances that breast cancer can be treated successfully and with more treatment options, less extensive surgery, and ultimately, better treatment outcomes.
-For more information log onto the American Cancer Society web site.